callysto/infrastructure/PROCESSES.md

 make ansible/list-environments
 ```

-For example, the Terraform environment `dev-hub-aio` will have an Ansible
+For example, the Terraform environment `dev-hub-aio-stats` will have an Ansible
-playbook called `hub-aio`.
+playbook called `hub-aio-stats`.

 ## Deploying the Production Environment